eerfunn/eerfunn/README.md

 ### About Me
 - 💖 I like anime , mainly Slice of Life and 🌏 Isekai genres
-- 🗼 Looking for working with learning opportunities,  I always feel that I needs to learn more.
-I peek a lot to stackoverflow, youtube tutorials, and others to complete a task and fix an error.
+- 🗼 Looking for working with learning opportunities, I peek a lot to stackoverflow, youtube tutorials, and others to complete a task and fix an error.
-- 👯 Looking to collaborate on fun projects so I can learn and code without having so much pressure
 - ✏️ Studying Information Systems at UPNVJ since 2019
-- 🌱 I’m currently learning MERN, Flutter (Android, Web), and 🎮 Game Development with Unity (I learn mainly for fun and kill time when I bored or burn out)
+- 🌱 I’m currently learning MERN, Flutter (Android, Web), and 🎮 Game Dev with Unity
 - ⚡Fun Fact: I learn English mainly from interact with others everyday in social media and game, sorry if I did not use the right grammar
-- ⚡Fun Fact: Since 2022 I'd prefer using node js, and I'm surprised PHP & Laravel Blade are my top stat :3
-- ⚡Fun Fact: I also learn German Language from Duolingo, for kill time and keep myself learning everyday :3
+- 👯 Looking to collaborate on fun projects (mainly related to: anime, manga, and other weeb stuffs) so I can learn and code without having so much pressure
 ### Techs
 <p>
 <a href="https://en.wikipedia.org/wiki/HTML"><img align="center" alt="HTML 5" width="50px" src="https://raw.githubusercontent.com/eerfunn/eerfunn/main/assets/html.svg"/></a>